Nima-Fr/TryHackMe/HA_Joker_CTF/README.md

 ## More Enumeration

-Now that we have access to this port, in order to gain a shell, we have to get access to admin panel.
+Now that we have access to this port which is the page with CMS installed on it, in order to gain a shell, we have to get access to admin panel.
 The first thing I do is to check `/robots.txt` which can reveal us some important directories.
 This page includes the login page for admin panel.

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkthroughs/thm/HA_Joker_CTF]